Three reasons smart couples get Relationship counseling, and why you should too.

 This is an excellent way to ensure you don’t run dry as that will cause disconnect and often resentment, so a regular check-in will ensure you can fill up the tank before it runs dry.

-Some people respond highly to appreciation to feel valued and special in their attachment.
+Some people respond favorably to appreciation to feel valued and special in their love.

 Examples could be:

-Be aware that if this is their primary attachment language, then it still matters what you say as the praise should be individual for it to have maximum impact.
+Be aware that if this is their primary love language, then it still matters what you say as the praise should be individual for it to have maximum impact.

-If you instead value and complement traits, she feels insecure about then the impact is likely to be much more significant.
+If you value and complement traits she feels insecure about, then the impact will likely be much more significant.